MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/multifunction/supporting-multifunction-devices-on-other-buses.md

 - Provide an INF file for each function of the device.

-    The INF files can be the same files that are used when the functions are packaged as a individual devices.
+    The INF files can be the same files that are used when the functions are packaged as individual devices.
 The INF files do not need any special multifunction semantics.